 When it comes to the components, you’ve got just three to take care of:

 Simple!
 Ah and a final sprinkle of white chocolate on top, if you feel like it.
 Low in FODMAPs and gluten free, this recipe is such a crowd pleaser.
 Hope you enjoy and happy last days of summer.

 25g, or 4 squares, of white chocolate is said to be low FODMAP by Monash University so 150g divided by 6/8 should be fine if you’re in the elimination phase of the diet.
 However if you need to avoid lactose, please do swap it for dairy free or lactose free white chocolate – just watch out for inulin which is high FODMAP and often sneaked into free-from bars

 I haven’t added any sugar into the berries as the white chocolate cheesecake mix and biscuits are already quite sweet, plus if you’re using ripe berries they should be sweet too

 200g gluten free oat biscuits

 300g ripe FODMAP friendly summer fruits such as strawberries and blueberries, hulled and halved if needed

-150g white chocolate, reserve 50g for people to grate on top
+150g white chocolate (a few squares reserved for people to grate on top)

 200g lactose free cream cheese